Hiring a Retirement Financial Advisor

 This can help you see the strengths and disadvantages of various retirement financial advisors and what they each bring to the table for you.
 You may want to meet with at least three advisors, at a minimum.

-Finding the Right Retirement Financial Advisor for You
+Finding the Right Advisor for Your Situation

 Ultimately, the right financial advisor for your retirement planning should specialize in pre-retirement and post-retirement issues.
 They should know the unique financial nuances of this life stage and how to help you be prepared for them.